JerryLiang49/Tuilink-course-ai-auto-reply-starter/README.md

 ## Environment Variables

-The project uses environment variables for configuration.
-Create a `.env` file with the following necessary credentials and settings:
+Create a `.env` file (or export in your deployment) with the following credentials and settings:

 ```bash
 # OpenAI